Opuntia cespitosa, Common Eastern Pricklypear

 Details

-O. cespitosa has yellow flowers with red centers.
-Filaments are yellow and anthers are pale.
-The style is white and the stigma is white or pale yellow.
+Flowers are yellow with conspicuous red centers.
+Filaments are yellow, anthers are pale, the style is white, and the stigma is white or pale yellow.
 The fruit is clavate.

 O. cespitosa is tetraploid.